-Very bad news and not worth taking the chance for.
+Very bad news and not worth taking the risk for.

 Less serious side effects also occur and are much more common.

 And manipulating the neck can also lead to feelings of nausea, dizziness, and vomiting.

-Now while some people swear by chiropractic treatment and love the satisfying cracking and popping of their vertebrae it's not for everyone.
+Now while some people swear by chiropractic treatment, the cracking and popping sound of their vertebrae isn't for everyone.

-For instance the cracking and popping sensation can make people feel that their spine is far more fragile and delicate than it actually is.
+For instance, the cracking and popping sensation and sound can make people feel that their spine is far more fragile and delicate than it actually is.

 And this can be bad in a couple of ways.

-Secondly it can give them a negative attitude where they are convinced that their back pain will inevitably and consistently get worse.
+It can also give them a negative attitude where they are convinced that their back pain will inevitably and consistently get worse.

 And this doom and gloom outlook may mean they neglect to take the proper care of themselves and their back will suffer as a result.

-So if you're wary of visiting the chiropractor and feel a bit squeamish at the thought of all the cracking and popping of joints then it may not be the treatment for you.
+So if you're wary of visiting the chiropractor and feel a bit squeamish at the thought of all the cracking and popping of joints, then it may not be the right treatment for you.

 Though the good news is there are still a ton of different ways to manage and reduce your back pain if that is the case.